dc876027859/fillo/proj readme.md

 ```
 ## 4. instruction
+### Note: In the aspect of program integration, the modularization degree of this project is not high, so it is necessary to make correct call according for  needs.

 1. activate the anaconda *deepwater* environment.

 2. Make sure project.ipynb is in the folder of the dataset you want to run.
 Suppose we run on a second dataset *Fluo-N2DL-HeLa*.
 ```bash
 /PhC-C2DL-PSC/Sequence 1 /project.ipynb/
 ```

 3. Run the import part, preprocessing function, tracking function and function of Task 3.
 ```bash
 import part
 preprocessing function